 “I feel disrespected when you do this” is so much more powerful than, “Well, if someone emptied the garbage every now and then, it wouldn’t smell like a cesspool in here!”

 The passive-aggressive statement is the one that keeps the tension.
 It causes tension and keeps it prevalent in your relationship with the other person indefinitely.
 That’s because there’s no closure to the emotional energy that gets built up when being passive-aggressive.

 That emotional energy is just unresolved anger, fear, or other emotions that haven’t been addressed yet.
 That’s really what’s happening when you make passive-aggressive statements anyway: You’re expressing unresolved negative emotions in a way that will never resolve them.

 Passive-aggressive behavior is a way to keep those negative emotions indefinitely!
 That’s no fun!
 That’s like touching a hot stove and keeping your hand on the burner.
 You know it is damaging your hand, and you know it hurts, but instead of being true to yourself and removing it, you instead say, “You know if someone turned the stove off, I wouldn’t be burning my hand right now.
 I wonder who that could have been!”

 Does burning yourself make any sense?
 When you are passive-aggressive, you are burning yourself.
 You are deciding not to express the pain or anger that’s going on inside of you and instead choosing to hold it in and just say an indirect, sometimes sarcastic comment about it.

 But I realize what happens and why more people aren’t more direct: They fear the behavior of others if they are direct.

-When you’re passive aggressive, you are hurting yourself.
-But when you are active assertive (the opposite of passive aggressive in my opinion), you are just speaking truth.
+When you’re passive-aggressive, you are hurting yourself.
+But when you are active assertive (the opposite of passive-aggressive in my opinion), you are just speaking your truth.
 People may or may not be hurt, but at least it’s your truth.

 If you don’t honor yourself, who do you honor instead?